mchagan/mchagan/README.md

 I am looking for new and exciting opportunities.

-- 🌱 I’m a done learning HTML and CSS.
+- 🌱 I’m a done learning JavaScript.
 - 📫 How to reach me: michaelchagan@gmail.com